artasparks/glift/README.md

 ```

 Or, once you've run `gulp test` or `gulp update-html-srcs` you can just open
-`src/htmltests_gen/QunitTest.html` in a browser and run the tests there (it's
+`test/htmltests_gen/QunitTest.html` in a browser and run the tests there (it's
 bit faster).
 Running the aformentioned commands dynamically inserts the sources
-into the HTML test templates in the `src/htmltests` directory and outputs the
+into the HTML test templates in the `test/htmltests` directory and outputs the
-templated files to `htmltests_gen`.
+templated files to `test/htmltests_gen`.

 **Compilation**